It finally came last Thursday,

 Everything.

-Every sickness, every bad day, every friend gained and lost, every injury.
+Every sickness, every bad day, every friend gained and lost,

 EVERYTHING thats happened has led me here.